protobufjs/protobuf.js/README.md

 See [examples/streaming-rpc.js](./examples/streaming-rpc.js) for a streaming example.

+## Extensions

+Optional extensions provide descriptor conversion and text-based protobuf formats when reflection metadata is available.
+Most applications only need the binary APIs above.

 ### Descriptors

-For `google/protobuf/descriptor.proto` interoperability, see [ext/descriptor](./ext/README.md#descriptor).
-Note that because protobuf.js does not use `descriptor.proto` internally, options are parsed and presented literally.
+For converting reflected roots and objects to and from `protoc` descriptor messages, see [ext/descriptor](./ext/README.md#descriptor).

 ### ProtoJSON

 Protocol Buffers support a special [ProtoJSON format](https://protobuf.dev/programming-guides/json/) to share data with systems that do not support the binary wire format, for example when implementing gateways.
-Spec-compliant ProtoJSON is supported with reflection metadata present via the [ext/protojson](./ext/README.md#protojson) extension.
+Spec-compliant ProtoJSON is supported via [ext/protojson](./ext/README.md#protojson).

 ### Text Format

 Protocol Buffers [Text Format](https://protobuf.dev/reference/protobuf/textformat-spec/) is a special syntax for representing protobuf data in text form, which can be useful for configurations or tests.
-Spec-compliant Text Format is supported with reflection metadata present via the [ext/textformat](./ext/README.md#textformat) extension.
+Spec-compliant Text Format is supported via [ext/textformat](./ext/README.md#textformat).

 ### Content Security Policy